kstenerud/concise-encoding/cbe-specification.md

 ### Edge

-An edge consists of a source, then a description, then a destination, and is terminated with 0x7b (end of container).
+An edge begins with 0x97, followed by a source, then a description, then a destination, and is terminated with 0x9b (end of container).

     [97] [source] [description] [destination] [9b]